rafaelnajera/matcher/README.md

 ```
 The tokens used to set up the pattern can be of any type.
 Matching is done
 by strict comparison with the input tokens.
 Tokens can also be objects
-that implement the Token interface, in which case the token's matches($someInput)
+that implement the `Token` interface, in which case the token's `matches($someInput)`
 method will be called.
 The input in this case can be anything as long as the
-matches() method knows how to determine a match.
+`matches()` method knows how to determine a match.

-Once set up, input tokens can be fed to the pattern one by one with the match method:
+Once set up, input tokens can be fed to the pattern one by one with the `match` method:

 ```php
 $r = $p->match('a');
 $r = $p->match('b');
 ...
 ```
-Here $r will be 'false' if the path does not match the input. $r will be true
+Here `$r` will be false if the input does not match the pattern. `$r` will be true
 if the sequence is still "alive", that is, if the sequence still matches the
-pattern in $path.
-When a full match is found the matchFound() method returns
+pattern in `$p`.
+When a full match is found the `matchFound()` method returns
 true:
 ```php
 $m = $p->matchFound();
 ```

-The public variable $p->matched at this point will contain the actual sequence
+The public variable `$p->matched` at this point will contain the actual sequence
-of matched tokens or, if tokens implement the Token interfaces, whatever the
+of matched tokens or, if tokens implement the `Token` interface, whatever the
-matched($someInput) method returns.
+`matched($someInput)` method returns.
 This array of matched token information
 can be manipulated during the matching process with callbacks as explained
 below.

-The reset() method, resets the internal state of the pattern as if no
+The `reset()` method, resets the internal state of the pattern as if no
 token had been fed to it.

 ```php